zippyy/wedding-website/content/travel/_index.md

 <br>
 <br>
 You can take the street car to most places in the city like uptown.
 Ride share is available as well.
+See [Here](https://www.norta.com/ride-with-us/how-to-pay/fares) for information on the street car fares.
 <br>
 <br>
 Please reach out if you need more suggestions!